 If this isn't possible and you want to have children, you may want to consider an assisted conception technique, such as IVF.

-IVF involves surgically removing eggs from a woman's ovaries and fertilising them with sperm in a laboratory, before planting the fertilised eggs into the woman's womb.
+IVF involves surgically removing eggs from the ovaries and fertilising them with sperm in a laboratory, before putting the fertilised eggs into the womb.

 This technique can help you get pregnant if you can't have children naturally.
-But the success rate is often low, depending on your age and other factors.
+But the success rate varies, depending on your age and other factors.